Our Team

 Lindsay Keck

-Lindsay is the Director of Growth and Operations at Camberwell Grief Sanctuary, bringing over 14 years of experience as a pastor and a deep passion for supporting individuals through grief.
+Lindsay is the Chief Operating Officer at Camberwell Grief Sanctuary, bringing over 14 years of experience as a pastor and a deep passion for supporting individuals through grief.
 She earned her Bachelor of Arts in Bible and Senior Adult Ministry from Johnson University and discovered her calling during a year-long hospice chaplaincy internship in college.

 Lindsay approaches grief support with compassion and presence, believing in the power of simply listening and meeting people where they are.
 She was drawn to Camberwell’s mission of walking alongside those in their most vulnerable moments, and finds great meaning in witnessing people begin to turn their pain into purpose.